datayana/datayana.github.io/pages/study/buddhism/matika_acceptance_view.md

 ### Notes

-This time the discourse is given by Venerable Nandaka to Salha and Rohana.
+This time the discourse is not given by the Buddha, but by Venerable Nandaka to Salha and Rohana.
 Nandaka starts directly by saying to Salha this paragraph seen in [AN3.65](https://suttacentral.net/an3.65/pli/ms) (_"Come, Salha, do not go by..."_).

 Then Nandaka unfolds the same reasoning as in AN3.65: we need to examine things (_dhammā_) rooted in greed (_lobha_), aversion (_dosa_) and delusion (_moha_), and that lead to suffering, and abandon them.

 This time, greed is said to mean "longing" (_abhijjhā_), and that longing leads to wrong deeds.
 Aversion is said to mean "ill will" (_byāpāda_), idem.
 And delusion is said to mean "ignorance" (_avijjā_).

 In this sutta, Nandaka doesn't mention the four assurances of AN3.65.
-Instead, he says that the noble disciple, as a reward of abandoning greed, aversion, delusion, _He **understands** thus: 'There is this; there is the inferior, there is the superior; there is a further escape from whatever is involved with perception.'
+Instead, he says that the noble disciple, as a reward of abandoning greed, aversion, delusion, _"He **understands** thus: 'There is this; there is the inferior; there is the superior; there is a further escape from whatever is involved with perception.'
 When he **knows and sees** thus, his mind is liberated from [the taints].
 When it is liberated there comes the **knowledge**: 'it's liberated'."_

 There's here 3 kinds of knowledge in one paragraph:
 - he understands thus: _pajānāti_